Antti Rauhala

 }

-The query results will list the customer’s next purchases by the purchase probabilities, each with a confidence score reflecting the statistical evidence in the data.
+The query results will list the customer’s next purchases by the purchase probabilities.
 You can use it to prefill the shopping basket with the weekly butters and milks.
 It can also be used to provide recommendations.

 But there is even more.
 How about, if you have some impression and click data, and your PO, your customers and the team itself desire the personalized search?
 Let’s try the following query to recommend ‘milk’ related products: